hasanprep/culture-and-language-in-technology/book/_build/html/_sources/lessons/lesson-01-intro-to-makecode-arcade/02-create-sprite/04-lesson-00.md

 ![header](assets/header.png)

-# Lesson: Creating a Character Sprite
+# Lesson: Using the Image Editor

 ## The Image Editor